WESTMILL – GENDER PAY GAP REPORT – APRIL 2018

-Are we there yet?
-No. We are seeking to change societal norms that have been established over generations and that will take time.
-But on the question of gender diversity and recognition I think we are making good progress.
-We have a clear plan in place to take our managers through unconscious bias training and are about to embark on an independent audit to evaluate gender diversity within our business.
+We are very proud of our diverse workforce and on the question of gender diversity and recognition I think we are making good progress.
+We have now carried out an independent audit to evaluate gender diversity within our business and have a plan in place to take our managers through unconscious bias training.
 As a result, I am confident that over time we will see more strong female candidates emerge for our highest paid roles.

 The mean pay gap is the difference between average hourly earnings of men and women.